• Skip to main content

 Even though audio licensing deals are routine these days, an “industry-standard” offer for audio rights still doesn’t exist.
 It really depends on the skill of the negotiator, the book, the rights holder’s approach, and any competing offers.

-As a narrator hoping to persuade a rights holder that you should record their book, you have 3 options to suggest and negotiate with the audio rights holder:
+As a narrator hoping to persuade a rights holder that you should record their copyrighted book, you have 3 options to suggest and negotiate with the audio rights holder:

 1. Per Finished Hour (PFH)